Search & Hints Overview

 How It Works

 Every interpolation query on a Vector grid requires finding which interval contains the query point.
-By default, this uses binary search (O(log n)), but for sequential or streaming queries, hinted search can achieve O(1) amortized lookup.
+By default, AutoSearch() resolves this at call time — it uses binary search (O(log n)) for random patterns and walk-based search (O(1) amortized) for sorted/streaming patterns.

 Quick Examples